How Much Honey Do Bees Make?

 As we said, the amount of honey bees make has much to do with their environment and care.
 The honey produced can be considerable if bees have all the necessary tools to thrive.

-The average beehive produces around 30 to 60 pounds of honey each year, but they could make up to 100 pounds of this delicious nectar with a strong hive in the right environment.
+• The average beehive produces around 30-60 pounds of honey each year, but they could make up to 100 pounds of this delicious nectar with a strong hive in the right environment.

-Bees can be quite the over-achievers, and the honeybees responsible for the uniquely delicious Manuka honey produce much more than they need to survive, meaning they don’t mind sharing with us.
+Luckily, bees tend to be over-achievers.
+The honeybees responsible for the uniquely delicious Manuka honey make much more honey than they need to survive, meaning they don’t mind sharing with us.

 Is Manuka Honey Better Than Regular Honey?

-All honey is inherently delicious, but that’s not to say some types of honey aren’t more beneficial than others.
-While you may eat honey solely for its sweet taste, others consume honey to reap the amazing wellness benefits different types of honey have to offer.
+All honey is inherently delicious, but that’s not to say some types of honey aren’t perhaps a little better than others.
+While you may eat honey solely for its sweet taste, others consume honey to gain the beneficial nutrients that it contains.

-Regarding health and honey, Manuka honey offers some of the best results.
-Why?
-Because Manuka honey in its raw form is packed with beneficial compounds that aren’t found in any other honey.
+Regarding health and honey, Manuka honey is packed with beneficial nutrients that aren’t found in any other honey!

-On top of that, unlike your average grocery store honey, Manuka honey is left raw to help retain all of its beneficial compounds, which would otherwise be lost to the high-heat refining process called pasteurization that many commercial honey producers utilize to extend shelf life and keep color and texture consistent.
+On top of that, unlike your average grocery store honey, Manuka honey is left raw to help retain all of its beneficial nutrients.
+With commercial honey, these nutrients are lost due to the high-heat refining process called pasteurization, which is used to extend shelf life and keep color and texture consistent.

 What Is Manuka Honey?

-We’ve spent time praising Manuka honey, but if you’ve never heard of this thick, dark, and creamy substance, you may want a little more information.
+In this article, we’ve spent plenty of time praising Manuka honey.
+Yet, if you’ve never heard of this thick, dark, and creamy substance, you may want a little more information.

-Genuine Manuka honey derives from New Zealand and is known for its high levels of Methylglyoxal (MGO), a naturally occurring compound found in the Manuka tree that possesses antibacterial properties.
-The higher the MGO level, the more potent the natural cleansing properties of the honey.
+Genuine Manuka honey derives from New Zealand and is known for its high levels of methylglyoxal (MGO), a naturally occurring nutrient found in the Manuka tea tree that possesses antibacterial properties

 Each Manukora Manuka honey product undergoes rigorous testing to verify the levels of MGO, Leptosperin, and other indicators used by the Ministry for Primary Industries (MPI) to authenticate genuine Manuka honey.

 Every Manukora product is tested to ensure you receive the highest quality Manuka.
-We look for the following factors in testing our products:
+We look for the following factors when testing our products:

 • MGO levels